Superhero fiction: Golden Age

 Following superheroes's popularity during this time, those characters' appeal began to dwindle in the post-war era.
 Comic-book publishers, casting about for new subjects and genres, found success in, particularly, crime fiction, the most prominent comic of which was Lev Gleason Publications's Crime Does Not Pay, and horror.
 The lurid nature of these genres sparked a moral crusade in which comics were blamed for juvenile delinquency and the United States Senate Subcommittee on Juvenile Delinquency began.
 The movement was spearheaded by psychiatrist Fredric Wertham, who argued in Seduction of the Innocent, that "deviant" sexual undertones ran rampant in superhero comics.
 In 2012, his methodology was reviewed and his results were found to be misleading if not falsified.
+This environment of censorship and shrinking sales led to the closure of several comic book publishers, with some companies completely abandoning the comics market.
+One significant consequence of this period was that many characters and comic series fell into the public domain, largely due to the failure to renew their copyrights.
+Under U.S. law at the time, publishers were required to renew their copyrights after 28 years.

 In response, the comic book industry adopted the stringent Comics Code.
 By the mid-1950s, only Superman, Batman and Wonder Woman retained a sliver of their prior popularity, although effort towards complete inoffensiveness led to stories that many consider silly, especially by modern standards.
 This ended what historians have called the Golden Age of comic books.

 Silver Age

 In the 1950s, DC Comics, under the editorship of Julius Schwartz, recreated many popular 1940s heroes, launching an era later deemed the Silver Age of comic books.
 The Flash, Green Lantern, Hawkman and several others were recreated with new origin stories.
 While past superheroes resembled mythological heroes in their origins and abilities, these heroes were inspired by contemporary science fiction.
 In 1960, DC banded its most popular heroes together in the Justice League of America, which became a sales phenomenon.

-Empowered by the return of the superhero at DC, Marvel Comics editor/writer Stan Lee and the artists/co-writers Jack Kirby, Steve Ditko and Bill Everett launched a new line of superhero comic books, beginning with The Fantastic Four in 1961 and continuing with the Incredible Hulk, Spider-Man, Iron Man, Thor, the X-Men, and Daredevil.
+Empowered by the return of the superhero at DC, Marvel Comics editor/writer Stan Lee and the artists/co-writers Jack Kirby, Steve Ditko and Bill Everett launched a new line of superhero comic books, beginning with the Fantastic Four in 1961 and continuing with the Incredible Hulk, Spider-Man, Iron Man, Thor, the X-Men, and Daredevil.
 These comics continued DC's use of science fiction concepts (radiation was a common source of superpowers) but placed greater emphasis on personal conflict and character development.
 This led to many superheroes that differed from predecessors with more dramatic potential.
 For example, the Fantastic Four were a superhero family of sorts, who squabbled and even held some unresolved acrimony towards one another, and Spider-Man was a teenager who struggled to earn money and maintain his social life in addition to his costumed exploits.